 For example:

-• If you are interested in general business administration and would like to learn more about a broader range of what is involved in managing a business, an MBA may be the right degree for you.
+- If you are interested in general business administration and would like to learn more broadly about what is involved in managing a business, an MBA may be the right degree for you.

 2. What are your career goals?

-Both a Master’s in Economics and Master’s in Finance prepare students for positions as individual contributors within an organization; but, it’s important to note that those with an economics background may find they qualify for a greater variety of positions.
-This is because most economics degrees expose students to issues of policy which can prepare them for careers in government, consulting, and law.
+Both a master’s in economics and a master’s in finance prepare students for positions as individual contributors within an organization; but it’s important to note that those with an economics background may find they qualify for a greater variety of positions.
+This is because most economics degrees expose students to issues of policy, which can prepare them for careers in government, consulting, and law.
 Individuals interested in starting their own business or moving up the leadership ranks of their organization, on the other hand, are likely to find that an MBA might better prepare them for that outcome.

 Ultimately, which degree you choose to pursue will be a personal choice centered around your interests and career goals.
 It’s important to consider where you currently are in your career, as well as where you want to be, and to think about how earning any degree will help you get there.